lgatto/TeachingMaterial/03-debug.md

 author: "Laurent Gatto"
 ---

-## Overview
+# Overview

+- Defensive programming
 - Debbugging: techniques and tools
-- Condition handling: try/tryCatch
+- Condition handling
-- Defensive programming
 - Testing

-## Defensive programming
+# Defensive programming

 Before we begin with debugging, let's look at ways to prevent bugs (more at the end of this part).